jtbarnett/PythonWebScraping/README.md

 # Python web scraping script deployed with Docker

-Built with python version 3.9.1 and Docker version 20.10.0.
+Built with Python version 3.9.1 and Docker version 20.10.0.

 ## Purpose